 Little fingers get everywhere, and injuries are common.
-The mechanism of injury tends to be age-dependent, with the under-fives magnetically drawn to door hinges and the over-fives more likely to do some damage during higher-impact sport.
+The mechanism of injury tends to be age-dependent, with the under-fives magnetically drawn to door hinges and the over-fives more likely to do some damage during higher-impact sports.
 Below are a few common injuries of the tendons and collateral ligaments of the fingers that you might come across in PED.

 As tendon/ligament injuries may not occur in isolation, an assessment must include inspection, palpation (look, feel, move!), assessment of vascular structures, and testing of motor and sensory functions.